takayuki-miura0203/docker-elastic-sample/README.md

 # docker-elastic-sample

-> A sample which bring database data to elasticsearch by logstash.
+> A sample which transfers database data to elasticsearch by logstash.

 ## usage